Pygmy sperm whale: Anatomy

 Like its giant relative, the sperm whale, the pygmy sperm whale has a spermaceti organ in its forehead (see sperm whale for a discussion of its purpose).
 It also has a sac in its intestines that contains a dark red fluid.
 The whale may expel this fluid when frightened, perhaps to confuse and disorient predators.

 Dwarf and pygmy sperm whales possess the shortest rostrum of current day cetaceans with a skull that is greatly asymmetrical.

 Pygmy sperm whales have from 50 to 55 vertebrae, and from 12 to 14 ribs on either side, although the latter are not necessarily symmetrical, and the hindmost ribs do not connect with the vertebral column.
 Each of the flippers has seven carpals, and a variable number of phalanges in the digits, reportedly ranging from two in the first digit to as many as 10 in the second digit.
 No true innominate bone exists; it is replaced by a sheet of dense connective tissue.
 The hyoid bone is unusually large, and presumably has a role in the whale's suction feeding.

 Pygmy sperm whale skull viewed from the side.

+False gill slit glands

+Unlike its congener, the dwarf sperm whale (K. sima), the pygmy sperm whale sports a pair of exocrine glands at the bottom of the false gill slits.
+The glandular secretions contain a mixture of carbohydrates, proteins, lipids, and more unusually, crystalline uric acid.
+The glands are associated with musculature, such that it's likely the secretions can be actively expressed into the environment.
+The function of the secretions is unknown, but they may be semiochemicals and used in chemical signalling.